 White tigers with dark-stripes are well-documented in the Bengal Tiger subspecies, also known as the Royal Bengal or Indian tiger, (Panthera tigris tigris) or (P. t. bengalensis).
 Possibly, it may also have occurred in other tiger species or subspecies.
 Usually it is the Indian or Bengal subspecies that have been most closely associated with white pelage.
-According to an estimate several hundred white tigers, with both pure Bengal and hybrid Bengal-Siberians are currently in captivity worldwide with India having about 100 of them and this number is still increasing.
+According to an estimate several hundred white tigers, with both pure Bengal and hybrid Bengal-Siberians are currently in captivity worldwide.
 Despite many researches it is not clear whether the recessive gene for white tigers came from Bengal tigers or from any of the Siberian ancestors as well.

 White Siberian Tigers or Amur tiger